Kingxukai/linux/Documentation/arch/arm/kernel_user_helpers.rst

   Atomically store newval in `*ptr` only if `*ptr` is equal to oldval.
   Return zero if `*ptr` was changed or non-zero if no exchange happened.
-  The C flag is also set if `*ptr` was changed to allow for assembly optimization in the calling code.
+  The C flag is also set if `*ptr` was changed to allow for assembly optimization in the woke calling code.

 Usage example::